FREQUENTLY ASKED QUESTIONS

 How do I know if what I experienced is a bias incident?

 Often, our gut feeling or instinct tells us that we have experienced bias.
 Talking it over with trusted colleagues, friends, family, or others may help you determine whether or not the incident was based on bias toward you.
 Educating yourself about bias can help as well.
-The BRRN and related offices on campus can always help support you in processing the incident and share related examples of bias.
+The BRRN and related offices on campus can always help support you in processing the incident and can share related examples of bias.

 What about free speech?
 Are you trying to stop free speech?